Key takeaways:

 - Buy HVAC tools and equipment

-- Price your HVAC services for profit
+- Price your services for profit